The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-An alternative class of methods searches through the space of possible explanations.
-Search methods are regularly used to solve combinatorial optimization problems in machine learning \cite{schafer2013particle, belanger2017end-to-end, baptista2018bayesian, ebrahimi-etal-2018-hotflip, mothilal2020explaining}, and they may be applied here to optimize our objective.
-We list the search methods and some core properties in Table~\ref{table:search_methods}.
-Note that all search methods use the Attention Mask \texttt{Replace} function, and the search space is always restricted to explanations of the maximum allowable sparsity (or minimum, with Comprehensiveness).
+\textbf{Search Methods.} An alternative class of methods searches through the space of possible explanations.
+Search methods are regularly used to solve combinatorial optimization problems in machine learning \cite{schafer2013particle, belanger2017end-to-end, baptista2018bayesian, ebrahimi-etal-2018-hotflip, mothilal2020explaining}.
+All search methods use the Attention Mask \texttt{Replace} function, and the search space is restricted to explanations of the maximum allowable sparsity (or minimum, with Comprehensiveness), except for Anchors which takes a maximum number of features as a parameter.

-\textbf{1.
-Random Search.} We use random search as a baseline for other methods.
-For each maximum explanation sparsity $k$ (or minimum, for Comprehensiveness), we randomly sample a set of $k$-sparse explanations, compute the current objective for each of them, and choose the best explanation under the objective.
+\emph{1.
+Random Search.} For each maximum explanation sparsity $k$ (or minimum, for Comprehensiveness), we randomly sample a set of $k$-sparse explanations, compute the current objective for each of them, and choose the best explanation under the objective.

-\textbf{2.
+\emph{2.
+Anchors.} \citet{ribeiro_anchors_2018} introduce a method for finding a feature subset that almost always yields the same model prediction as its original prediction for some data point, as measured among data points sampled from a distribution centered on the original data point.
+Explanations are also preferred to have high coverage, meaning the feature subset is likely to be contained in a local sample.
+The solution is identified via a Multi-Armed Bandit method combined with a beam search.

+\emph{3.
 Exhaustive Search.} Exhaustive search returns the optimal solution after checking the entire solution space.
 This is prohibitively expensive with large inputs, as there is a combinatorial explosion in the number of possible explanations.
-However, we are able to exactly identify optimal explanations for short sequences, typically with 10 or fewer tokens, so we use this method in limited settings.
+However, we are able to exactly identify optimal explanations for short sequences, typically with 10 or fewer tokens.